lcy1317/CPU/README.md

 # CPU
-NOTE: These files is not the latest version!
+NOTE: These files are not the latest version!
 This is verison8 and the latest changes is not too much, you can change yourself.

 SEU COA Experimental Course CPU Simulation Code